ryanmimrie/ryanmimrie.github.io/whmavi_distribution_designer.md

       });
     }
   } else if (distribution === "johnson-su") {
-    y_values = x_values.map((x) => {
+    // Placeholder code to replicate current behavior, replace this as needed y_values = x_values.map((x) => {
       if (sd === 0) {
         return mean;